slamora/brackets-wiki/Preferences.md

 ## An Example ##

-I'll use an example that is simple but touches on the complexity of the problem: indentation style.
+I'll use an example that is simple but touches on the complexity of the problem: indentation style for new files.
 There are two related prefs here: tabs vs. spaces and the width of a single indentation stop.
 We'll look just at tabs/spaces.

 * Brackets will have some default value (say "spaces")
 * The user may want to set a global default to "tabs" for when they're starting something new
 * A given project edited by that user may have standardized on "spaces" for JavaScript files
-* There may be some JavaScript files imported into that project that need to be set to "tabs"

 Indentation style is not the only pref that is like this.
 Most preferences won't flip back and forth like this from one context to another, but given the variability of developer workflows, there's no way to know in advance which preferences might vary from one to another.

+Indentation style can be detected for an existing file.
+Other preferences, however, may even need to be overridden at the file level.

 Ideally, a part of Brackets that needs to know the value of a pref should be able to just ask for it and get back the correct value in context.